ethereum-optimism/optimism/specs/derivation.md

 [rfc1950]: https://www.rfc-editor.org/rfc/rfc1950.html

-When decompressing a channel, we limit the amount of decompressed data to `MAX_RLP_BYTES_PER_CHANNEL`, in order to avoid "zip-bomb" types of attack (where a small compressed input decompresses to a humongous amount of data).
+When decompressing a channel, we limit the amount of decompressed data to `MAX_RLP_BYTES_PER_CHANNEL` (currently 10,000,000 bytes), in order to avoid "zip-bomb" types of attack (where a small compressed input decompresses to a humongous amount of data).
 If the decompressed data exceeds the limit, things proceeds as thought the channel contained only the first `MAX_RLP_BYTES_PER_CHANNEL` decompressed bytes.

-> **TODO** specify `MAX_RLP_BYTES_PER_CHANNEL`

 While the above pseudocode implies that all batches are known in advance, it is possible to perform streaming compression and decompression of RLP-encoded batches.
 This means it is possible to start including channel frames in a